BhallaLab/moose/docs/source/user/py/cookbook/elec_mod.rst

 morphology (compartments), and networks can be specified using various levels of NeuroML, namely ChannelML, MorphML and NetworkML.
-Importing of cell models in the `GENESIS <http://www.genesis-sim.org/GENESIS>`_ .p format is supported for backwards compatibitility.
+Importing of cell models in the `GENESIS <http://www.genesis-sim.org/GENESIS>`_ .p format is supported for backward compatibitility.

 Modeling details
 ================

 Some salient properties of neuronal building blocks in MOOSE are described below.
-Variables that are updated at every simulation time step are are listed **dynamical**.
+Variables that are updated at every simulation time step are listed **dynamically**.
 Rest are parameters.

 -  **Compartment**
    When you select a compartment, you can view and edit its properties